 Our April 2020 residency is now postponed indefinitely.
 We are accepting applications until 1st of June.
 The residency place will be awarded shortly after on a flexible basis.
 The residency is available to crime fiction writers.

 Our April 2020 residency is now postponed indefinitely.
 We are accepting applications until 1st of June.
 The residency place will be awarded shortly after on a flexible basis.

 The April 2020 At Sea residency is open to emerging writers of crime fiction.
 There is no age limit for applicants.
 We are looking for passionate, promising writers who will relish a week of solitude to devote to their work.
 You will be eligible to apply as long as you do not have a published work of crime fiction.

 We would like to see a sample of your writing to help us make our decision: please submit 5,000 words of the novel you intend to work on during the residency as well as a synopsis of the plot.

 We especially welcome applications from writers from diverse or lower-income backgrounds.

-We would like to read a sample of your writing – ideally the project you plan to work on during the residency.
-We also want to hear about you: please provide a few paragraphs about yourself, your background, your creative interests, and why At Sea would be helpful to you.
+We would like to read a sample of your writing, and we also want to hear about you: please provide a few paragraphs about yourself, your background, your creative interests, and why At Sea would be helpful to you.